yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

  * Another firmware project
  [[BR]]- [http://router.4th.be/]

 = End Of Life =

-I got confirmation from Janine Bodwin of NetGear that the WGT634U was EOL'ed on 01-Oct-2005
+I got confirmation from Janine Bodwin of Netgear that the WGT634U was EOL'ed on 01-Oct-2005

 ----